-There are many providers claiming to sell residential IPs , but here are the ones we tested and reviewed so far and which provide real residential or mobile IPs from all over the world.
+There are many providers claiming to sell residential IPs, here are the ones worth considering.
+They provide real residential or mobile IPs from all over the world.

 As you can see, proxy packages with residential IPs are more expensive than regular private ones.
 So, do you really need residential IPs for your project?